Florida

 - company name and Wyoming filing status

-- whether the customer needs a certified company record, status document, apostille, address/mailbox support, USPS Form 1583, or a notarized signer-created document
+- whether the customer needs a fresh Wyoming Secretary of State certified company record, status document, apostille, address/mailbox support, USPS Form 1583, or a notarized signer-created document

 Wyoming Secretary of State apostille request form